BDA-KTS/Telegram-Data-Collection/README.md

     `seed folder` - input folder where the channel names from where messages should be collected is stored

-    `src folder` - Main code for data collection using Telethon API

     `tracking folder` - output folder for tracking the channel names and the time of the last message collected

 * Files